Absence request notification logic

 To receive a notification, a manager must fulfill the following criteria:

-- Have write access on absence permission (i.e., be able to approve/deny an absence request).
+- Have write access on absence permission on the group the absence request is taking place on

 - Have one direct manager role at least one level above the employee's highest role level in the employee's home unit tree.

-When an employee sends an absence request, the new logic looks for a manager with a direct role who fulfills the above mentioned criteria AND who are closest above to the employee's highest role in the home unit tree.
+When an employee sends an absence request, the new logic looks for a manager who fulfills the above-mentioned criteria AND who are closest above to the employee's highest role in the home unit tree.

 - If the employee has a manager specified in Reports to (People > People details> Advanced details), that manager will receive all notifications and is excluded from the described logic.